Cooking With Kurt

 Pour over the cauliflower.

-Top with the remaining grated parmesan, followed by the breadcrumbs ,
+Top with the remaining grated parmesan, followed by the breadcrumbs dotted with butter ,

 and grill until golden and bubbling with a few brown spots.